 The ABLE Internship Program does not place students in

 internships and therefore cannot guarantee an intern is available when

 one is requested.
-ABLE partner companies and associated internships will be
+ABLE affiliate companies and associated internships will be

 advertised within the Perdue School of Business using eRecruiting